-Since the Free Application for Federal Student Aid (FAFSA) became available on October 1st, we've fielded several questions from families about different components of the application.
+Since the Free Application for Federal Student Aid (FAFSA®) became available, we've fielded several questions from families about different components of the application.
 The most popular questions are listed below, with answers.
 If you're in need of a full FAFSA overview, you can watch our Understanding the FAFSA webinar anytime.
 It reviews each page of the application, and provides helpful tips on answering each question.

 How do separated and divorced families complete the FAFSA?

-Any student with divorced or separated parents will need to determine his or her custodial parent, defined as the parent with whom the student has lived the most over the previous 12 months.
-If the student has lived with both parents equally, the student should select the parent who has provided the most financial support.
-If that support comes out even, the student should simply select one parent as the custodial parent.
-Only the custodial parent (and the custodial parent's current spouse, if there is one) will complete the FAFSA.
-The other parent, defined as the noncustodial parent, will not be included on the FAFSA at all.
-Keep in mind that the CSS ProfileTM, another application in the financial aid process, often does require information from the noncustodial parent.
+Any student with divorced or separated parents will need to determine the parent who has provided the most financial support.
+Only this parent (and the parent's current spouse, if there is one) will complete the FAFSA.
+The other parent will not be included on the FAFSA at all.
+Keep in mind that the CSS ProfileTM, another application in the financial aid process, often does require information from the other parent.

 What's an asset?

 You've probably heard that you'll need to report your assets on the FAFSA.
-Assets include the value of any cash, savings or checking accounts, and any investments, such as real estate besides the primary home, trust funds, UGMA & UTMA accounts, college savings accounts, money market and mutual funds, CDs, stocks and stock options, and bonds.
+Assets include the value of any cash, savings or checking accounts, and any investments, such as real estate besides the primary home, trust funds, UGMA & UTMA accounts, college savings accounts for the student applicant, money market and mutual funds, CDs, stocks and stock options, and bonds.
 You should not report on the FAFSA your primary home, the value of your retirement accounts, or life insurance.